-Firefighters have tackled a huge blaze at a late night bar in Wigan town centre.
+Firefighters tackle huge blaze at Wigan late night bar

 At around 1.53am this morning (Thursday), crews were called to reports of a "three-storey" fire at Casino de Cuba on Millgate.

 Smoke could be seen for miles around and eye witnesses reported flames soaring into the air.

 On arrival firefighters found that the outside courtyard area was engulfed by the blaze.

 "Crews went in and managed to fight the flames back," said Wigan watch manager Glyn McGann.
 "We managed to push them back enough to gain entry to the courtyard and extinguish them.

 "The fire had spread to the building and there were broken windows and superficial damage.

 "The heat was very intense.
 The nature of the materials burning meant that there was a lot of heat coming from it.